meshtastic/meshtastic/website/docs/software/community/overview.md

 Current community projects:
  * Meshtastic plugin for ATAK (Android Team Awareness Kit)
  * PyGUI - Platform independant graphical user interface for Meshtastic devices

+Support for these projects should be sought from their respective authors.